Law Commission of Canada: Law Commission of Canada

 In 1996, Liberal Minister of Justice Allan Rock reintroduced Bill C-9 to create the Law Commission of Canada.
 On May 29, 1996, Bill C-9 received royal assent.
 The LCC commenced operations during 1997.
 Its mandate was different than under the former LRCC.
 The LCC was meant to be inclusive to Canadians, and to adopt a multidisciplinary approach.
 It was made up of five commissioners appointed by the Cabinet of Canada on the recommendations of the Minister of Justice.
 The president was a full-time commissioner, while the other four commissioners served on a part-time basis.

 In 2002, it released a report recommending Parliament remove restrictions on same-sex marriage.
 In 2004, it released a report on electoral reform that suggested introducing mixed member proportional representation.

-Demise
+Hiatus

 On September 26, 2006, the federal government announced it would be cutting funding for the LCC.
 It said that the cuts would save $4.19 million for the government over the next two years.